kevinkk525/pysmartnode/README.md

 ## 3. Components
 The included components can be found in the directory "pysmartnode/components".
-Their description and configuration will soon be added to the wiki but for now you can check the files itself.
+<br>Their description and configuration will soon be added to the wiki but for now you can check the files itself.
-They contain an example configuration of the component and some description.
+<br>They contain an example configuration of the component and some description.
 The example configuration however is in [hjson](https://github.com/hjson/hjson-py), which is easier than *json* and has the possibility to have comments in it.
 This format is used in the *SmartServer* (see 4.1.), if you want to put the configuration onto your controller, you have to convert it to json.